This article was originally published in the Reporter, Q4 2019 in celebration of TMLT’s 40th anniversary.

 Dr. Randolph "Rand" Zuber and his son, attorney Blake Zuber

-Dr. Randolph “Rand” Zuber of Kerrville was named to TMLT’s first Governing Board in 1979.
+Dr. Randolph “Rand” Zuber of Kerrville was named to TMLT’s first Board of Trustees in 1979.
 He worked with that original board to help establish the structure of the “Texas Medical Liability Insurance Trust,” from designing its products and services to hiring its initial executive staff.

 Blake Zuber, Dr. Zuber’s son — an attorney with the San Antonio law firm of Brin & Brin — has served as a TMLT defense attorney since 1998.

 Two generations of one family have been involved with TMLT since its inception.
 We spoke with the Zubers about their experiences with TMLT.